-PILOT Exception Agreement and PorterCare Operation Funding And Contribution Agreement
+PILOT Exception Agreement and PorterCare Operation Funding and Contribution Agreement

-In December 2021, the CAB, PorterCare Adventist Health System (PorterCare), and ATEC No. 2, and other private entities including the Bondholder of certain of the CAB's bonds and Property Owners within the CAB's service area entered into a PILOT Exception Agreement to exempt approximately 40 acres of property (Exempt Property) later purchased by PorterCare from the Declaration Payment in Lieu of Taxes (PILOT) recorded for the benefit of the CAB in the real property records of Adams County at Reception No. 2020000059148.
+In December 2021, the CAB, PorterCare Adventist Health System (PorterCare), and ATEC No. 2, and other private entities including the Bondholder of certain of the CAB's bonds and Property Owners within the CAB's service area entered into a PILOT Exception Agreement to exempt approximately 40 acres of property (Exempt Property) later purchased by PorterCare from the Declaration Payment in Lieu of Taxes (PILOT) recorded for the benefit of the CAB in the real property records of Adams County at Reception No. 202000059148.
 In lieu of the PILOT, the CAB and PorterCare also entered into the PorterCare Operation Funding and Contribution Agreement, pursuant to which PorterCare agreed to contribute a \$4,000,000 Initial Contribution, a \$1,600,000 Additional Contribution in the event PorterCare fails to reach certain development thresholds, and annual payments to the CAB so long as the Exempt Property is owed by PorterCare or any other Tax-Exempt Entity.
-As of December 31, 2022, PorterCare had made the Initial Contribution to the CAB.
+As of December 31, 2023, PorterCare was current in its obligation to the CAB.